 This Handbook is sponsored by Mousam Lake Region Association (MLRA), situated in Acton and Shapleigh, ME.
 Our thanks to L. Diemer FB Environmental Associates and Square Pond Improvement Association for sharing this Handbook format and granting usage of common handbook information.
-Cover photo, Kristi Borst.
+Cover photo/graphic design, Kristi Borst.

-Support the MLRA with your membership www.MousamLake.org and attend our annual meeting, held at the fair grounds each June.
+Support the MLRA with your membership www.MousamLake.org and attend our annual meeting, held at the fair grounds the last Saturday morning of June.
 In addition to our water quality protection efforts, you receive off-season property inspections.